epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 </table>
 <br>

 You have probably been crying while watching "Titanic", having nightmares while running away from the dinosaurs from "Jurassic Park", or forget everything you have studied for before an exam like Dory from "Finding Nemo".
 These movies are in the top-5 list of highest grossing movies which gained an enormous and exceptional revenue compared to their budget and revenue gained by other movies.
-Contradictingly, the movies in the bottom-5 list are unheard of and we cannot make cool references as before.
+Contradictingly, the movies in the bottom-5 list are unheard of, and we cannot make cool references as before.
 These movies are less known and are significantly underperforming in terms of profit when compared to the other movies.

 > **Fun fact:**  The movies that were unprofitable and lost money are called <u>box office bombs</u>!